 What is the Course Design Institute (CDI)?

-The Course Design Institute brings faculty together to engage in meaningful guided discussions, hands-on workshops and working sessions to design or redesign a course.
-The Institute focuses on creating meaningful learning outcomes while outlining a course in which all activities, assessments and resources support student achievement and foster an inclusive learning environment.
+The week-long Course Design Institute brings faculty members together to engage in meaningful guided discussions, hands-on workshops and working sessions to design or redesign a course.
+The CDI focuses on creating meaningful learning outcomes while outlining a course in which all activities, assessments and resources support student achievement and foster an inclusive learning environment.